Accounting for changes to the amount of carbon stored in your forest

 If you registered forest land in the ETS before 2019, you must continue to use stock change accounting for that land.

 Forest land registered between 2019 and 2022

-You will only have one chance to switch to averaging.
-If you don’t switch by 30 June 2023, you must continue using stock change accounting for that forest land.
+You will only have one chance to change to averaging.
+If you don’t change by 30 June 2023, you must continue using stock change accounting for that forest land.

 The accounting method applies to the forest land itself, rather than your registration.
 This means you can keep using stock change accounting for some of your post-1989 forest land and use averaging accounting for other areas.

 Changing to averaging accounting and submitting your emissions return

 To change registered post-1989 forest land to averaging, you must tell us by 30 June 2023.
 We'll provide information about how to do this when the process has been finalised.
 For any land that you change to averaging accounting, you must use averaging to account for the whole of the 2018 to 2022 mandatory emissions return period.